k2n/lein-zinc/README.md

 # lein-zinc

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to compile scala and java source code with [Typesafe zinc](https://github.com/typesafehub/zinc), which is a stand-alone version of scala incremental compiler forked from sbt.

 ## Usage

-FIXME: Use this for user-level plugins:
+Put scala source code under `src/scala`.

-Put `[lein-zinc "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-zinc 0.1.0-SNAPSHOT`.
+Put `[lein-zinc "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile.

-FIXME: Use this for project-level plugins:

-Put `[lein-zinc "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+Add `[org.scala-lang/scala-library "your_scala_version"]` to `:dependencies`.

+To automically run zinc compiler in regular lifecycle of leiningen, add `["zinc"]` to `:prep-tasks`.

+Alternatively, run the task directly from the command line.

     $ lein zinc

+## Options

+TBD

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Kenji Nakamura

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or any later version.